Pushkr/CraigslistToCsv/README.md

 ## How to use:
 To search posting for "Honda 2015" in Albany region
 ```
-from Scrapper import GetCraiglistSites, GetCraiglistData
+from Scraper import GetCraiglistSites, GetCraiglistData

 site = GetCraiglistSites()
 g_data = GetCraiglistData("Honda 2015")